freckletonj/uniteai/README.md

 # uniteai

-Interact with AIs via the editor you already use, directly inside the document you're editing.
+Interact with local/cloud AIs via the editor you already use, directly inside the document you're editing.

-A key goal is to make this code simple, robust, and contributor-friendly.
+This is driven from a python backend, and therefore highly extensible.
+A key goal is to make this code simple, robust, and contributor-friendly, and to expand it to solving everything that's worth solving via this type of interface.

 Please consider adding to `./contrib`utions, make a PR against the main library, add a [`.todo/042_my_feature.md`](./todo), or make an [Issue](https://github.com/freckletonj/uniteai/issues) with your cool concept.